Sniffdog/Sniffdogminer/Bin/Ethash-Claymore/Readme!!!.txt

 GPU_MAX_ALLOC_PERCENT 100
 GPU_SINGLE_ALLOC_PERCENT 100

-For multi-GPU systems, set Virtual Memory size in Windows at least 16 GB:
+For multi-GPU systems, set Virtual Memory size in Windows at least 16 GB (better more):
 "Computer Properties / Advanced System Settings / Performance / Advanced / Virtual Memory".

-This miner is free-to-use, however, current developer fee is 1% for Ethereum-only mining mode (-mode 1) and 2% for dual mining mode (-mode 0), every hour the miner mines for 36 or 72 seconds for developer.
+This miner is free-to-use, however, current developer fee is 1% for Ethereum-only mining mode (-mode 1) and 1.5% for dual mining mode (-mode 0), every hour the miner mines for 36 or 54 seconds for developer.
+For 2GB cards (they cannot mine ETH/ETC anymore) devfee is 0%, so on 2GB cards you can mine all ETH forks without devfee, this miner is completely free in this case.
+If some cards are 2GB and some >2GB, 2GB cards still mine for you during devfee time, only cards that have more than 2GB memory will be used for devfee mining.
+Miner displays appropriate messages during startup.
-Decred/Siacoin/Lbry/Pascal is mined without developer fee.
+Second coin (Decred/Siacoin/Lbry/Pascal/Blake2s/Keccak) is mined without developer fee.
-If you don't agree with the dev fee - don't use this miner, or use "-nofee" option.
+So the developer fee is 0...1.5%, if you don't agree with the dev fee - don't use this miner, or use "-nofee" option.
 Attempts to cheat and remove dev fee will cause a bit slower mining speed (same as "-nofee 1") though miner will show same hashrate.
 Miner cannot just stop if cheat is detected because creators of cheats would know that the cheat does not work and they would find new tricks.
 If miner does not show any errors or slowdowns, they are happy.

 This version is for recent AMD videocards only: 7xxx, 2xx and 3xx, 2GB or more.
 Recent nVidia videocards are supported as well.

-There are builds for Windows x64 and for Linux x64 (tested on Ubuntu 12.04).
+There are builds for Windows x64 and for Linux x64 (tested on Ubuntu 14.04).
 No 32-bit support.